stelcodes/nuzzle/README.md

 **With Nuzzle you can...**
 - Manage all website data and structure inside an EDN file
-- Plug in a single function to produce Hiccup
+- Write a single function to produce Hiccup for every page of the website
-- Retrieve all website data while inside that function
+- Easy retrieve all website data while inside that function
-- Statically render CSS syntax highlighting for Markdown code-blocks (requires either [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma))
+- Utilize a built-in, REPL-driven, hot-reloading web server for lightning fast feedback
-- Utilize a built-in, REPL-driven, hot-reloading web server
+- Statically render syntax highlighting for Markdown code-blocks (requires either [Pygments](https://github.com/pygments/pygments) or [Chroma](https://github.com/alecthomas/chroma))
-- Tag pages
+- Generate index pages for page groupings and tags
-- Create subdirectory and tag index pages
+- Generate an RSS feed
-- Create an RSS feed
+- Generate a sitemap

 ## Real World Example
 Want to read some code already?
 Check out [this repo](https://github.com/stelcodes/dev-blog) which uses Nuzzle to build my personal developer blog deployed at [stel.codes](https://stel.codes).